Drug Possession Results Matter.

 Do not wait to get the legal help you need.
 Drug crime convictions are not easy to fight, and the sooner you get an experienced drug possession lawyer on your side, the better your chances of a successful outcome.
 Our team has more than 100 years of combined legal experience, and we have successfully defended thousands of clients throughout our years in practice.
 We know how to help you, and we are ready to fight for you.

 Call us at (937) 400-3170 or contact us online to learn more about how we can help you.
-Schedule a consultation with one of our drug possession lawyers in Troy today.
+Schedule a consultation with one of our Troy drug possession lawyers today.

 What Are the Penalties for Drug Possession in Ohio?